Elements in the Assembly-Tree

 Element Icons and Names

-But, you can see that the Coupler element is also a Part because the icon to its left identifies it as a Part element.
+You can see that the Coupler element is a Part because the icon to its left identifies it as a Part element.

-Hence, one Part has been renamed to Coupler.
+Hence, one Part element has been renamed to Coupler.

 Note:

-The Assembly-Tree also indicates with an icon the kinematic-state of each Part
+The Assembly-Tree also indicates the kinematic-state of each Part

 The kinematic-state (kinematically-defined or not) of each Part is important.